BROADSoftware/HADeploy/docsite/docs/more/execution_order.md

 (5): This plugin is involved in 'deploy' action only by files notification

 (6): Must be before 'files', for notification handling

+(7): Does not remove anything.
+But stop all running topologies